TheGalfins/GNSS_Compare/docs/user_manual.rst

 There are a few :ref:`Global Navigation Satellite Systems<gnss>` on the planet.
 Or actually - around the planet: the `Global Positioning System`_ (GPS), owned by the US Government, `Glonass`_, owned by the Russian Federation, Chineese system `BeiDou`_, and of course `Galileo`_, owned by the European Union, which is set to soon become fully operational.

 Each of those constellations consists of a set of 20-30 satellites orbiting above our heads at an altitude of around 20000 km.
 So many satellites are needed, because the system operator assures that from each spot on Earth, at any time of the day, at least four satellites are visible (and usually a lot more).
 Those satellites are constantly broadcasting a signal, which among other parameters contains a timestamp.
 The receiver then receives the signal, compares the timestamp with current time, and thanks to that is able to calculate the distance to the satellite.
-Knowing the time of transmission and satellites orbital parameters (retrieved from a special server in the form of :ref:`ephemeris<ephemeris>` data) it's also possible to calcualte the satellite's current position in space.
+Knowing the time of transmission and the satellites orbital parameters (retrieved from a special server in the form of :ref:`ephemeris<ephemeris>` data or extracted from the received signal iteself) it's also possible to calcualte the satellite's current position in space.
 Of course - the details of how those calculations are performed vary slightly from constellation to constellation.

 In the context of GNSS Compare, a ``Constellation``, is a class, which defines those two properties: